coditori/bitcoin-price-service/README.md

 ### Tests
 I'm using Junit 5 and black box testing here.

+### Structure
+I'm using a runner to be run first based on time period (in configuration) then put the bitcoin rate on ratesCache to be used later on by rates endpoint.

 ### Going to production
 - The cache layer can be improved by Spring cache manager or distributed hash tables or using a key/value database like Redis (for having a better I choice we need more information about the product)
 - Swagger could be also used to improve the documentation part.